marinlauber/Flexible-Sheets/stl/FlexibleMod.md

 end subroutine sphere
 ```
 We now have a __subroutine__ to initialize the geometry for reasons that will not be detailed.
-The geom is initialzed ion the main part of the code as
+The geom is initialzed in the main part of the code as
 ```fortran
 type(flexBody) :: geom